-Harvey Cornelius Riley was born on January 15, 1879 in Quitman, Mississippi, the 15th child of his parents.
+Harvey Cornelius Riley was born on January 15, 1879 in Quitman, Mississippi, the 15thchild of his parents.
 He moved to Arkansas in early adulthood and started to Physicians and Surgeons Medical School in Little Rock (now the University of Arkansas for Medical Sciences) pursuing his diploma by alternatively taking courses one year, then practicing medicine a year.
 He repeated this sequence four times before receiving his medical diploma in 1908.
-He began practice in Cove, Arkansas.
-In 1910 he relocated to Reydel, then moved to Bayou Meto in Arkansas County (year unclear) where he remained to complete 54 years of medical practice.
+He began practice in Cove Arkansas. ln 1910 he relocated to Reydel, then moved to Bayou Meto in Arkansas County (year unclear) where he remained to complete 54 years of medical practice.

 On February 1, 1911 he married Elizabeth Windham from Mossville, Mississippi.
-The couple made their home in Bayou Meto.
-A daughter, Lucile, was born on December 5, 1911 and a son, Harvey Jr., was born on July 12, 1913, Elizabeth, known as “Lizzie” died on July 29, 1935.
-She was buried in the Bayou Meto Cemetery.
-Lizzie played the piano and taught her daughter Lucile to play who then taught Hazel, Harvey Jr.’s wife.
-All three of Hazel’s daughter’s became pianists, the two oldest learned from their Aunt Lucile, who had become a well known piano teacher.
-All were pianists for the Bayou Meto Methodist Church.
-It was said that the Riley family’s contribution to the music of the church was unequaled.
+A daughter, Lucile, was born on December 5, 1911 and a son, Harvey, Jr. was born on July 12, 1913.
+Elizabeth, known as “Lizzie” died on July 29, 1935 and was buried in the Bayou Meto Cemetery.
+Lizzie played the piano, a talent and attribute passed down to her daughter and granddaughters.

 Dr. Riley was a deer and turkey hunter in the fall and winter and had several antler trophies.
 He was fond of animals, fed squirrels and had dogs as pets.